maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "Uplink"
     A port, often with higher speed, used to connect a local switch to a core switch, router, or the wider network.

+??? glossary-item "Unmanaged Switch"
+    A plug-and-play switch without configuration or management capabilities.

 ---

 <a name="v"></a>
 **[ V ]**
 ??? glossary-item "VID"
     (VLAN ID) The numerical ID (1–4094) used to identify a specific Virtual LAN within an Ethernet frame tag.

+??? glossary-item "VLAN"
+    (Virtual LAN) A logical grouping of devices within a switch that creates separate broadcast domains.

+??? glossary-item "VLAN ID"
+    A numerical identifier assigned to a VLAN, ranging from 1 to 4094.

 ??? glossary-item "Voice VLAN"
     A specialized VLAN that prioritizes voice traffic (VoIP) over data traffic to ensure call quality even during network congestion.